 All input and output lines shall be connected to representative loads or networks to simulate the in-vehicle configuration.
 Using 13.5 V for supply voltage confirm normal operation.
-Test by setting up another supply line for $\pm$ 1 V offset (1 volt maximum offset relative to 13.5 V).
+Test by setting up another supply line for \pm 1 V offset (1 volt maximum offset relative to 13.5 V).
 The test duration is as long as it takes to confirm normal DUT operation.
 Repeat for each battery and switched ignition line until all combinations are tested.
 This is one (1) cycle; three (3) cycles are required.
-Refer to LP-388C-XX for CG test procedure.